sigmaboy/nopaystation_scripts/README.md

 # ToDos
 * create a script to download PSM games
-* implement download scripts to download all updates and DLC
-* modify download\_update.sh and download\_dlc.sh to use t7z
-* implement kind of a parallelism into the download and compress process ** use nosighub and put it into the background when using t7z ** add a counter for this to don't extend over 3 parallel t7z processes (check process list, etc)
 * add command line parameters to control the behaviour of the download scripts (downloading/compressing only)